Pechente/Minecraft-Live-Player-List/readme.md

 2. Be sure to have _enable-query_ set to _true_ in your Minecraft _server.properties_.
 3. The script will need to access _usercache.json_ and the _/playerdata_ folder inside your Minecraft world folder, so make sure it’s readable.
 4. Upload all the files.
-5. Adjust the settings in _settings.json_.
+5. Adjust the settings in _settings.php_.
 6. Replace _favicon.ico_ and _server-icon.png_ with graphics that suit your server.
 If you’re a fan of pixelated sausage icons, you can skip this step.
 7. You’re done!
 You can now access _index.php_ and check if everything’s working correctly.